quasariumm/BUas_Intake/LearningProgressLog.md

 Fixed the `UIElements::TextLabel` object, because the text was not properly scaled.

 ## 2024-04-20
 Made a dialogue box and made a way to automatically switch the text.
 Also made an effect that the text on the dialogue box appears letter by letter.

+## 2024-04-21
+Made all of the dialogue files and fixed the money bag collision.